-It was introduced by the Dutch, who at the time were the only Europeans allowed to trade with Japan, and brought it to Java early in the nineteenth century and subsequently introduced into the UK by John Gould Veitch in September 1860.
+It was introduced by the Dutch, who at the time were the only Europeans allowed to trade with Japan.
+They took it to Java early in the nineteenth century and it was subsequently brought into the UK by John Gould Veitch in September 1860.

 It is IUCN Near Threatened.